htruong/htruong.github.io/_posts/2017-03-03-things-i-wish-i-knew-programming-being-programmer.md

 **The 3 AM rule**: If I am willing to stay up until 3 AM to do something then I really like it.
 If I am not, then whatever it is, I don't like it enough. *Doing what I like has so much more potentials than doing what I think is noble.*

-**People**: People are people.
-Some will envy me, some will use me, some will think I am a joke, most will think I am weird.
-It is better to bury my head in the sand and continute working on what I like.

 **Networking**: Not my thing, I just give up pretending that I'm comfortabe with face-to-face meetings and introducing myself to people at places -- I hate it.
 But I can send emails to people.
 To me, emailing is the best way to know and communicate with people.

 **Being consistent**: Writing code and getting things done is like depositing money in the bank.
 Being consistent is much more important than being clever or heroic.

-**Developing a taste**: Humiliating and be rude to other people is never a good idea.
+**Developing a taste**: Humiliating other people is never a good idea.
 However, to me, it is easy to say some uplifting bullshit about just anything.
 Having a taste on what's good, the style I appreciate, and having meaningful feedback is harder.
 I feel the education system in the USA tends to favor the uplifting bullshit feels good approach -- and now I found out that it is not my style.

+All in all, I found out that many people will perceive that programmers are smart, weird, and clumsy in social settings.
+Most of it turns out to be quite true for me and it is easy to be let down by real life issues.
+For me, what helped the most was to ignore the flops and burying my head in the sand.
+It is always important to keep going with a big warm heart, keep smiling, and be optimistic.